300 Berkeley

 On September 2, 1965, 300 Berkeley was purchased from Robert Benoit by Richard Morton Claflin and his wife, Jane Evans (Darrah) Claflin.
 He was sales and marketing director at Hancock Mutual Life Insurance.
 In September of 1965, he applied for (and subsequently received) permission to remodel the kitchen and bathroom, indicating that the current and proposed occupancy was as a single-family dwelling and that “no change in occupancy” was being proposed.
 They continued to live there in 1972, but had moved to 37 Chestnut by 1975.

-On April 11, 1972, 300 Berkeley was acquired from the Claflins by the French Library, located at 53 Marlborough next door.
-The Library converted the house into an annex to the library, offices, and one apartment.
+On April 11, 1972, 300 Berkeley was acquired from the Claflins by the French Library, located at 53 Marlborough, next door.

 In 2017, the French Library applied for (and subsequently received) permission to modify the front entrance of 300 Berkeley, relocating the front stairs and installing a wheelchair lift in the vestibule, with a gate securing the area from the street, to provide a universally accessible entrance to 53 Marlborough.
 As part of the approval process, the French Library committed to the Back Bay Architectural Commission that the entrance to 300 Berkeley would be reconstructed to restore its original configuration, matching the entrance to 302 Berkeley if, in the future, the building was returned to residential use or any other use that eliminated the need for a universally accessible entrance.